mhelmkampf/hamlet_phylogeny/README.md

 ## Acknowledgments

-If you encounter any issues or require additional information about the dataset or code, please contact the corresponding author.
+If you encounter any issues or require additional information about the dataset or code, please contact the corresponding author (martin.helmkampf@leibniz-zmt.de).